What Is the Noble Eightfold Path? (And How to Actually Practice It)

 The last item of the Noble Eightfold Path is Right Concentration (Samadhi).

 Concentration is the focus and unification of the mind.
 When the mind is no longer scattered and fully settles on an object, that state is concentration.
-Concentration has depths, from the First Jhana to the Fourth Jhana, and then to the four formless absorptions, deepening layer by layer.
+Like mindfulness, concentration can be developed; the more you practice, the deeper and more stable it becomes.

 Why is concentration needed?
 Because a scattered mind cannot see the essence of things clearly.
 Like a glass of muddy water, you can't see what's at the bottom.
 Only when the water becomes still and the impurities settle can you see clearly.
 The mind is the same; only in concentration can true wisdom arise.